schklom/Mirror-workflows/README.md

 In order for arp-scan to work in a docker, the container must use net=host (if you know a way around, let me know).

+You can then manually add pi.alert to your pi-hole Local DNS names pointing the the host machine IP.
+The address on your system becomes http://pi.alert